voc/backstage/README.md

 This is your newly scaffolded Backstage App, Good Luck!

-To start the app, run:
+To start this app, run:

 ```sh
 yarn install